Satharus/satharus.me/_posts/2019-09-08-writeup_national_ctf_2019.md

 **Text**: I can’t remember at all. 😦

-This challenge had a .pcap file attached, so the first thing we tried to do was to open it in wireshark: `$ wireshark runecover.pcap`.
+This challenge had a .pcap file attached, so the first thing we tried to do was to open it in wireshark:

+`$ wireshark runecover.pcap`

 {: style="text-align:center"}
 ![wireshark](/assets/images/writeup-national-ctf-2019/wireshark.png)